linhntaim/dotenv-conversion/README.md

 # dotenv-conversion
-An extension for dotenv is to help to convert environment variables to anything you want.
+An extension for dotenv is to help converting environment variables to anything you want.

 ## Installation